 But… a bidding war isn’t always so great for buyers.
 If you’re a Shoreline home buyer, you need to strap on your safety harness and get ready to come out swinging!
 As a buyer caught up in a bidding war on a Shoreline, WA property, you need some way to rise above the competing bidders – *without* offering a ridiculous amount for the purchase price.
 Let’s be real – sometimes buyers get so carried away the house won’t even appraise for what they’ve said they’re willing to pay.

 Fortuntely, there are indeed some effective tactics and strategies you can use to win the home of your dreams even in a competitive real estate market.
-Here’s how to win a bidding war on a Shoreline property.
+Here’s how to win a bidding war on a Seattle property.

 Have Cash in Hand

-Without a doubt, one of the best ways to win a bidding war on a Shoreline property is to arrive with cash in hand.
+Without a doubt, one of the best ways to win a bidding war on a Seattle property is to arrive with cash in hand.
 Nothing speaks as loud as green, but it’s not just the tempting sight of all that cash.

 When you have cash, sellers know that they won’t have to wait for you to secure financing and that there won’t be the possibility that the loan might not even come through.
 They know you’re a serious buyer and have the resources, so they may even reduce the price a bit to get that fast cash.
 On average, having cash in hand can double your chances if winning a bidding war.